-- Awarded National Teaching Fellowship in Art Education: 2007
+- Awarded Higher Education Academy National Teaching Fellowship in Art Education: 2007

 Recent professional updating

-- 2015: The Inclusive Museum Conference, New Delhi Paper presented ‘Steam Power: Integrating Art and Technology through Cultural Heritage Museum Partnerships.’
-To be published in 2016 International Journal of the Inclusive Museum
+- 2015: The Inclusive Museum Conference, New Delhi; Senseability Diversity in Education Conference, Bath Spa University: ‘Steam Power: Integrating Art and Technology through Cultural Heritage Museum Partnerships.’

 - 2014 The Inclusive Museum Conference, Los Angeles: ‘A Sense of Place, A Sense of Self: perspectives on cultural heritage through creative arts’